 As the school roll grows, so too does the need for new infrastructure and more resource.
-The next couple of years will see an exciting addition to the St Paul’s campus in the form of the Hornsby Learning Hub, located in the ‘heart’ of the school.
+The next couple of years will see an exciting addition to the St Paul’s campus in the form of the Hornsby Learning Hub.
 Although this new building will replace the Hornsby Library, it will continue to honour the name of the couple whose energy and generosity is behind the existing library.

 Today libraries are seen as the hub of learning within a school, fulfilling traditional roles as well as online research and providing places to connect and create.